cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 :::::::::::::::::::::::::::::::::::::::::::::::

-Check the status of the repository with
+Check the status of the repository:

 ```bash
 git status